wepay/wepay-ios/README.md

 ## Structure

 Descriptor classes, located in the [WePay/Descriptors](https://github.com/wepay/wepay-ios/blob/master/WePay/Descriptors/ "WePay/Descriptors") folder, facilitate the passing of parameters to API call classes.
 API calls through the IOS SDK generally take three arguments: a descriptor object argument, a success callback (a function executed if the API call is successful) argument, and an error callback (a function executed when an error occurs) argument.

 Currently, this SDK only supports one API call, the [/credit_card/create](https://www.wepay.com/developer/reference/credit_card#create "Credit Card Create API call") API call, that allows you to pass a customer's credit card details to WePay and receive back a credit_card_id (card token) that you can then charge on your own servers.

-To send a customer's credit card details to WePay and receive a token, you will first need to create and populate descriptor objects with the name, email, address, and credit card details of the customer:

-1) You will need to create and populate a [WPAddressDescriptor](https://github.com/wepay/wepay-ios/blob/master/WePay/Descriptors/WPAddressDescriptor.m "WPAddressDescriptor") object (“address descriptor”) with either the customer's zipcode (for US customers, WePay only requires you to send the zipcode) or full address.

-2) You will need to create and populate a [WPUserDescriptor](https://github.com/wepay/wepay-ios/blob/master/WePay/Descriptors/WPUserDescriptor.m "WPUserDescriptor") object (“user descriptor) with the customer's name, email, and address descriptor.

-3) You will then need to create and populate a [WPCreditCardDescriptor](https://github.com/wepay/wepay-ios/blob/master/WePay/Descriptors/WPCreditCardDescriptor.m "WPCreditCardDescriptor") object (“card descriptor”) with the customer's credit card details and user descriptor.

-Finally, you will need to pass this card descriptor object to the static method, `createCardWithDescriptor`, in the WPCreditCard class that actually sends the card information to WePay and receives back a token.

-We show you how to accomplish all of these steps in the sample code below.
+Please see sample code below.

 ## Usage